The 10+1 Code™

 Stagnant systems compound outdated assumptions.
 Responsible improvement reduces long-term risk.

-Commandment 8: Evolve Together
+VIII.
+Evolve Together

 Humans and AI systems must adapt in relationship, not in isolation.